-In acknowledgement of our mission to help kitties we chose the name OHCAAT: One Homeless Cat at a Time.
+In acknowledgment of our mission to help kitties, we chose the name OHCAAT: One Homeless Cat at a Time.

 Over time the scope of OHCAAT began to change.
 TNR is still a vital focus, but we realized that we can no longer claim to only rescue cats since too many dogs have made it through our program.
 So “Cat” became “Critter” and we are working to develop our identity to reflect this change.